osohq/oso-nest-doc-mgmt/README.md

 ### Roles

-There are four roles defined in [root.polar](src/oso/root.polar), Owner, Admin, Member, Guest.
+There are four roles defined in [root.polar](src/oso/root.polar): Owner, Admin, Member, and Guest.

 Some roles are derived from inheritance:

 ```
 ## Role inheritance.
 Owner > Admin > Member > Guest